1. Characteristics ↑

 Apollo 9 launched in March 1969, with a crew comprised of James McDivitt, Rusty Schweickart, and David Scott, who would go on to command Apollo 15.
 They spent ten days in low Earth orbit testing equipment and docking manoeuvres.

 NASA launched Apollo 10 in May 1969.
-This was considered a 'dress rehearsal' for the Moon landing, which would be attempted in July, and became the second manned mission to orbit the Moon.
+This was considered a 'dress rehearsal' for the Moon landing, which would be attempted in July, and became the second crewed mission to orbit the Moon.
 Apollo 10 was crewed by Thomas Stafford, John Young, and Eugene Cernan.
 Young would become the ninth person to walk on the Moon, as the Commander of Apollo 16, and Cernan would become the eleventh, with Apollo 17.

 NASA launched Apollo 11 - Apollo 17 between July 1969 and December 1972.
-These were all manned missions comprised of three people, two of which would walk on the Moon.
+These were all crewed missions comprised of three people, two of which would walk on the Moon.
 The Apollo 13 mission failed, but all the others were successful, and so, in total, twelve people have walked on the Moon, and 24 people have orbited the Moon.

 Neil Armstrong and Buzz Aldrin became the first people to walk on the Moon in July 1969 with NASA's Apollo 11, which was piloted by Michael Collins.
 It took them just over three days to reach the Moon, where they landed in the Mare Tranquillitatis, the Sea of Tranquillity, which had previously been photographed by Ranger 8 and Surveyor 5.
 They spent two and a half hours on the surface of the Moon.